-While the company completed a private placement on June 22, 2016 for gross proceeds of \$7.08 million and entered in to an ATM facility for up to \$10 million on July 22, 2016, in order to continue the further development and commercialization of voclosporin, the Company expects it will need to raise additional funds beyond these amounts within the next 12 months.
+The Company recently closed its first ATM facility for gross proceeds of \$8 million and completed a private placement on June 22, 2016 for gross proceeds of \$7.08 million.

+However, in order to continue the further development and commercialization of voclosporin, which includes conducting the Phase 3 program, the Company expects it will need to raise additional funds beyond these amounts within the next 12 months.

-These conditions raise substantial doubt about the Company's ability to continue as a going concern without raising this additional required financing.
+This condition raises doubt about the Company's ability to continue as a going concern without raising this additional required financing.

-As a result, the Company's unaudited interim condensed consolidated financial statements for the three months ended June 30, 2016, contain a going concern note (note 2) with respect to this uncertainty.
+As a result, the Company's unaudited interim condensed consolidated financial statements for the three months ended September 30, 2016, contain a going concern note (note 2) with respect to this uncertainty.
 Substantial doubt about the Company's ability to continue as a going concern may materially and adversely affect the price per share of its common stock, and it may be more difficult for the Company to obtain financing.
 The going concern note in the unaudited interim condensed consolidated financial statements may also adversely affect its relationships with current and future collaborators, contract manufacturers and investors, who may grow concerned about the Company's ability to meet its ongoing financial obligations.
-If potential collaborators decline to do business with the Company or potential investors decline to participate in any future financings due to such concerns, the

-Company's ability to increase its cash position may be limited.
+If potential collaborators decline to do business with the Company or potential investors decline to participate in any future financings due to such concerns, the Company's ability to increase its cash position may be limited.
 Without this additional funding, the Company will be required to review and potentially materially alter its strategic alternatives.